G{\aa}rding Polynomials: Introduction

+Wagner~\cite{WagnerRank3} showed that every rank~\(3\) matroid is Rayleigh, giving a complete picture in that case.
+In higher ranks, much less is known.
+Our approach yields new families of Rayleigh matroids.
+The first, arising from Theorem~\ref{newclass}, includes an infinite family of sparse paving matroids.
+The second consists of several explicit rank~\(4\) families constructed using the \(B\)-G{\aa}rding framework, which naturally extends to higher rank cases.

-As a notable borderline case, the Fano matroid $F_7$ exhibits a subtle asymmetry: its cospanning-set generating function is G{\aa}rding, whereas its spanning-set generating function is not, although both are Rayleigh (see Theorem~\ref{F7summary}).
-This reflects a subtle distinction between the Rayleigh and G{\aa}rding properties.
-In particular, its independent-set generating function is Rayleigh, a fact that is not immediate to verify by direct computation.
+As a notable borderline example, the Fano matroid \(F_7\) exhibits an asymmetry: its cospanning-set generating function is G{\aa}rding, while its spanning-set generating function is not, although both are Rayleigh (see Theorem~\ref{F7summary}).
+We also recover a result of Erickson~\cite{EricksonNegativeCorrelation} showing that the independent-set generating function of \(F_7\) is Rayleigh.

-These examples show that the negative dependence extends beyond the reach of stability and Lorentzian theories.
-In particular, we establish Rayleigh-type inequalities and ultra log-concavity, providing a unified framework to study Rayleigh matroids and unrooted spanning-forest generating functions in graph theory, while recovering known cases and identifying new ones.
-We anticipate that the framework developed here will support more general structural results and further applications in related areas.
+Overall, these results extend beyond the reach of stability and Lorentzian theories.
+Our approach provides a framework that strictly extends the scope of stability theory while remaining complementary to the Lorentzian framework, establishing Rayleigh-type inequalities and ultra log-concavity for a large class of generating functions, particularly in non-homogeneous settings.
+We expect further structural developments and applications.